jackyon/requirejs/README.md

 Requirejs base structure
 ==================================

 > This is just the structure for my base workflow.
-Still updading...
+Still updating...

 ### Folder Structure
 ```